-Roots are ready in as little as 7 weeks if picked young, but can be grown on for around 12 weeks for larger roots.
-If you want a crop for winter storage, make a sowing 12 weeks before winter frosts in your area so that roots have time to develop into a good storage size.
-The last sowing time for beetroot is usually some point in August for UK growers, in order to tie in with the first frosts.
-When sowing beetroot in August, make sure to keep on top of watering to prevent the young seedlings withering in the summer heat.
+If you want a crop especially for winter storage, make a final sowing 12 weeks before winter frosts in your area so that the roots have time to develop into a good size.
+Larger roots store better than smaller ones.
+The last sowing time for beetroot is usually around mid-August for UK growers, in order to beat the first frosts.
+Because beetroot is a cool weather crop, August sowings will need plenty of water to prevent the young seedlings withering in the summer heat.

 Roots can be lifted at any time from June to October once they’ve reached a minimum 2.5cm (1") diameter.
 As mentioned, plants can be grown on for around 12 weeks in order to enjoy cricket-ball-sized roots for roasting and baking.
 Left much longer, they can turn woody, so it’s better to lift and store, rather than allow them to keep growing.